The Cap Table: What, why and how

 As you’re negotiating, you can easily run various scenarios through the cap table tool, to allow you to see what happens to your company’s equity structure at different valuation levels, and evaluate other factors such as if new options are issued before or after financing.
 This gives you insight into what situations you're happy with and where to draw your line in the sand, before you sign off on a term sheet.

-How does a Cap Table work?
+How does a cap table work

 A cap table displays every equity holder’s stake in the company, calculated by multiplying the share price by the number of shares owned.